 Daily exercise and professional care

-Daily exercise consists of a long walk first thing in the summer months, with the Huntsman and Kennel Huntsman either walking with the hounds or riding bicycles, and often a spell in the large grass yard later in the day to romp and play.
-As the season approaches their exercise increases in intensity, much like getting a horse fit.
-This hardens their feet and increases their lung capacity ready for the Autumn Training when they are taught to find and follow an artificial trail.
+In the summer months, daily exercise consists of a long walk first thing in the morning, with the Huntsman and Kennel Huntsman either walking with the hounds or riding bicycles, and a spell in the large grass yard later in the day to romp and play.
+As the season approaches, their exercise becomes more intense, similar to getting a horse fit.
+This hardens their feet and increases their lung capacity in preparation for Autumn Training, in which they will be taught to find and follow an artificial trail.

-Over the course of a busy day the hounds may run 40 miles or more, so wellness and fitness are a priority.
-The breeding programme takes stamina and hunting ability into account, with both bitches and doghounds selected for the future of the pack.
-Some of the hounds' pedigrees can be traced back for many years and are all recorded in the Foxhound Stud Book, as is every litter of foxhounds born in the country.
-Each hound is named using the mothers' first one or two letters of her name ie Pageant's litter are called Peanut, Pedlar etc and Dancer's litter has Dandy and Daffodil.
+The hounds may run 40 miles or more in a single day, so health and fitness are important.
+The breeding programme prioritises stamina and hunting ability, with both bitches and doghounds selected for the pack's future.
+The pedigrees of some of the hounds can be traced back for many years, and they are all recorded in the Foxhound Stud Book, as is every litter of foxhounds born in the country.
+Each hound is named after the mother's first one or two letters, so Peanut, Pedlar, and so on are names from Pageant's litter, and Dandy and Daffodil are names from Dancer's litter.

-Hounds are not bought or sold, but drafted (given) to a pack which may suit it's hunting ability better.
-For example, a hound that proves to be interested in deer may be given to a stag hound pack.
+Hounds are not bought or sold, but rather drafted (given) to a pack that best suits their hunting abilities.
+A hound who shows an interest in deer, for example, may be assigned to a stag hound pack.

 The Huntsman and Whipper-In of the Kimblewick Hunt wear a tawny yellow-coloured livery.
 This is quite unusual as staff with most other hunts wear a red coat (although some wear green or other colours) and it is a tradition that harks back many years and has remained constant despite a variety of hunt mergers and splits along the way.